by Stephen M. Lewis

 “We’re trying to make sure we play some fundamental football defensively and offensively,” said Kitchen on Thursday’s upcoming scrimmage.
 “We’re trying to get lined up correctly.
 We’re trying to get off blocks.
 We’re trying to run to the football and make plays when we get there.”

-2007 record: 6-1 Colonial District, 8-2
+6-1 Colonial District, 8-2

 Overall